nam20485/seda/README.md

 SEDA solves this by encapsulating the **Code**, the **Structure**, and the **Context** (Commit Message) into a single file that does the work for you.

 ## How It Works
+A `.seda` file is a polyglot file format.
+This means that both of the following statements are true at the same time:

-A `.seda` file is a valid Python script containing:
+* It is a valid Python script (.py) containing:
     1. **The Header:** A docstring containing metadata or commit messages.
     2. **The Payload:** A Python dictionary where keys are file paths and values are content (Text or Base64-encoded Binary).
     3. **The Engine:** A small, embedded script that iterates through the payload and writes files to disk.

+* It is also a valid Markdown file (.md) containing documentation or instructions for use.

+> *But how can both of these be true at the same time fow one file?*, you say.
+I know- its a real mind-bender.
+But I can assure you, my mind-blown reader, it is quite true.
+Read on...

 ## The Tools